 Once the tasks have been created, the internal jobs can be assigned.
 Go to Jobs Menu > select jobs > New JobChoose your organization/business as a client assigning the job Internal Job Create the Start Date and Due Date period according to your needs.
 Select all staff to the job, then Save.

 Allocating tasks to the job

-Workflow Max recognises that businesses may need different time recording methods.
+Max Workflow recognizes that businesses may need different time recording methods.
 To meet this need, there are two-time entry options available which can be switched if needed.
 These are Start/Finish and Time Duration.

-Start/Finish option – this accurately records the precise time employees started and finished a particular piece of work and requires staff to input the start and finish time for each task.
-(E.g. Start: 9:30 -> Finish: 10:45).
+This accurately records the precise time employees started and finished a particular piece of work and requires staff to input the start and finish time for each task.
+(E.g. Start: 9:30 > Finish: 10:45).